 According to Kokonas, when he instituted a ticket price of $20 per seat at his cocktail bar, the Aviary in Chicago, "Our no-shows at the bar dropped from 14 percent to near zero."
-Kokonas told The Wall Street Journal, “If people buy tickets to a show, they go see the show."
+Kokonas added, “If people buy tickets to a show, they go see the show."

 For diners, advantages include dynamic pricing – discounted tickets for non-peak times - and certainty that the purchase of a ticket guarantees you a seat and a meal.
 OpenTable and other reservation systems, Kokonas said, often come back with a message that reservations are not available within two hours of the time a patron has chosen.
 Such is not the case with ticketed reservations, which Kokonas said means the table inventory is completely transparent.

-Kokonas said he believes ticketed reservations are the wave of the future.
-Because of this, he has been working on a version of his reservation software program that he plans to offer publicly so other restaurants can copy this new approach to dining out.
+Kokonas said he believe ticketed reservations were the wave of the future.
+Because of this, he has been working on a version of his reservation software program that he planned to offer publicly so other restaurants could copy this new approach to dining out.

-Kokonas said he hopes to release his software “by the end of the year.”
-Although it has no price, name or firm release date, Kokonas said there will be a small fee and no per-reservation charge.
+Kokonas said he hoped to release his software “by the end of the year.”
+Although it has no price, name, or firm release date, Kokonas said there would be a small fee and no per-reservation charge.

-Restaurants, Kokonas said, will have full control over pricing and the ability to choose when they offer tickets in the event some establishments want to continue with traditional reservations for part of the week.
+Restaurants, Kokonas said, would have full control over pricing and the ability to choose when they offered tickets in the event some establishments wanted to continue with traditional reservations for part of the week.

-Whether Kokonas’ software and new approach will be a challenge to sites like OpenTable, or result in patrons migrating to the ticketed dining option remains to be seen.
+Whether Kokonas’ software and new approach would be a challenge to sites like OpenTable, or result in patrons migrating to the ticketed dining option remained to be seen.
 According to the company, “OpenTable helps fill more seats.”
 It has brand name recognition and diners do not have to pre-pay.